 We manage our electric rights-of-way to increase habitat for birds, bees, butterflies and other pollinators in Virginia and North Carolina — we call it Wings at Work.
 The company has created more than 43,000 acres of habitat by using selective herbicides that affect only trees and woody brush.
 Reducing the tree canopy and the shade it creates has enabled flowers, milkweeds and other plants important to pollinators to thrive.
 In addition, rights-of-way in Virginia are home to rare plants that also like the open canopy.
 These areas are managed differently to ensure that the plants are protected.
 The company also has pledged to create more more than 500 acres of additional habitat across the company by the end of 2020.
 This includes 60 acres of additional pollinator habitat at its power stations and pilot plots for habitat at solar farm sites.
 With our ACP project partners, we also will restore at least 450 acres of right-of-way with pollinator habitat, native grasses and wildflowers.

 In 2017 Dominion Energy along with our ACP partners announced a new initiative along the pipeline route to establish new habitats for butterflies, bees and other pollinator insects.
 The project identified 450 acres along roughly 50 miles of the route.
 It developed dozens of native seed mixes, including native grasses such as Little Bluestem and Beaked Panicum, and wildflowers such as Partridge Pea and Black-Eyed Susan.
-The program is voluntarily and relies on the approval and input of participating landowners.
+The program is voluntary and relies on the approval and input of participating landowners.

 Oysters, Bats and More